Frequently Asked Questions

 Q: How often am I expected to access my online course?

 Throughout the duration of the course, an online student is expected to access the course at least three or four times a week.
-Ideally, one should access the course site every day just to see what new announcements the instructor has posted and whether there are new lessons or assignments that became available.
+Ideally, one should access the course site every day just to see what new announcements the instructor has posted and whether there are new lessons or assignments that have become available.
 Online students are also expected to communicate with each other and with their instructors very often; that is why frequent access to the course site is crucial for a student's success in the course.

 Q: When am I expected to do my work in my online class?